Canada Deposit Insurance Corporation Act (R.S.C., 1985, c. C-3)

 (b.1) a Deputy Superintendent of Financial Institutions, or an officer of the Office of the Superintendent of Financial Institutions, appointed by the Minister; and

-(c) not more than five other members appointed by the Minister with the approval of the Governor in Council.
+(c) not more than six other members appointed by the Minister with the approval of the Governor in Council.

 (1.1) A person is not eligible to be appointed under paragraph (1)(c) or, having been appointed under that paragraph, to continue as a member of the Board, if the person is